-Renal effects: Proteinuria, detected by dipstick testing and mostly tubular in origin, has been observed in patients treated with rosuvastatin.
+Renal effects: proteinuria, detected by dipstick testing and mostly tubular in origin, has been observed in patients treated with rosuvastatin.
 Shifts in urine protein from none or trace to ++ or more were seen in <1% of patients at some time during treatment with 10 and 20 mg, and in approximately 3% of patients treated with 40 mg.
 A minor increase in shift from none or trace to + was observed with the 20 mg dose.
-In most cases, proteinuria decreases or disappears spontaneously on continued therapy.
-Review of data from clinical trials and post-marketing experience to date has not identified a causal association between proteinuria and acute or progressive renal disease.
+In most cases, proteinuria decreases or disappears spontaneously on continued therapy and no causal association between proteinuria and acute or progressive renal disease has been proved.